PWA-POLICE/pwa-bugs/README.md

 - 12.0.0 -- doesn't work
 - 12.0.1 -- doesn't work

+### Problem: Cross domain authorization in standalone mode doesn't work

+This issue happens since 11.3 when Web App Manifest is used.
+iOS requires `scope` property in Web App Manifest to determine which URLs allowed to be opened in standalone mode and which are not.
+When user website navigates to any URL outside of the scope (this includes any URL with different domain) -- it drops the navigation from standalone mode and opens it in Safari.
+This makes cross-domain authorization impossible.

+**Solution:**

+Use the iframe.

+Let's suppose there is a foo.com website and its login is on login.foo.com
+Here is approximately how this can be solved:

+- Authorization request is sent to `foo.com`
+- ServiceWorker intercepts this request and cloned request to the server, with `redirect: 'manual'`
+- ServiceWorker tells the page to create `<iframe>` and request a fake url
+- ServiceWorker responds to the `<iframe>` fake url request with the response from syntetic request from the step 2
+- `<ifarme>` handles the response.
+The response must have a redirect
+- ServiceWorker intercepts the redirect from `<iframe>` and send another cloned request with `redirect: 'manual'`
+- If type of the response is `basic`, the send the response to original authorization from the step 1
+- If type of the response is `opaqueredirect`, repeat the steps from step 3

 ### Problem: Sometimes PWA is added in normal mode and not standalone mode
 _(like there is no manifest at all)_